Last Updated on August 22, 2022 by Jim Ferri

 By Molly Barnes

-The travel industry has taken a severe beating since the pandemic began.
-Now, months later, our lives are widely governed by restrictions amid new spikes of the virus.
-Many of these restrictions are understandable — we all want to keep the virus from spreading — but they’re still exhausting.
+The travel industry took a severe beating during and after the pandemic.
+And now, our lives are governed by restrictions, especially in transportation.
+Many of these restrictions are understandable.
+After all, we all want to keep the virus and other diseases from spreading, but they’re still exhausting.

-If you’re like most, you’ve likely experienced some level of quarantine fatigue and may need to take a break.
+If you’re like most, you’ve likely experienced some level fatigue and may need to take a break.
 A vacation would fit the bill.

-However, traveling by air or train involves interacting with people, and many would-be travelers aren’t comfortable with that just yet.
-Even so, they still want to see their loved ones over the upcoming holiday season.
+However, traveling by air or train involves interacting with people.
+And many would-be travelers aren’t totally comfortable with that just yet.
+Even so, they still want to see their friends and loved ones .
 Gathering on Zoom doesn’t always cut it, either.
 This leaves many to wonder: “How can we celebrate together this year if we can’t or don’t want to fly?”

 Plan Your Route for the Best Road Trip